 This seemingly irrational behavior is what economists refer to as the Giffen goods phenomenon.
 Named after the Scottish economist Sir Robert Giffen, this concept challenges traditional economic theories by showcasing how consumers can behave in unexpected ways when faced with certain goods.

-• Definition of Giffen Goods: ö .- For Practices
+Definition of Giffen Goods: Norris

-oller Practices
+Practices

-oller practices (ub ( The practices (ub Goods that are considered inferior by consumers due to their lower quality or status, leading them to prefer higher-priced alternatives.
+practices (ub Goods that are considered inferior by consumers due to their lower quality or status, leading them to prefer higher-priced alternatives.
 This phenomenon contradicts the law of demand, which states that as the price of a good increases, the [quantity] demanded decreases.
 In the case of Giffen goods, the price increase actually leads to an increase in demand.

 One of the, if not the most famous example of a Giffen good is the potato during the Irish Potato Famine in the mid-19th century.
 As the price of potatoes rose due to the scarcity caused by the blight, the impoverished Irish population, who relied heavily on potatoes as a staple food, paradoxically increased their consumption of potatoes.
 The reason behind this counterintuitive behavior was that the price increase of potatoes left the Irish with even less money to spend on other foods, forcing them to consume more potatoes to satisfy their caloric needs.

-Another example of a Giffen good can be found in the luxury goods .
-When the price of a high-end luxury item increases, some consumers may perceive it as a status symbol and be more inclined to purchase it to display their and social status.
-This behavior is driven by Veblen goods, a subset of Giffen goods named after the economist Thorstein Veblen, which gain from their high prices and exclusivity.
+Another example of a Giffen good can be found in the luxury goods market.
+When the price of a high-end luxury item increases, some consumers may perceive it as a status symbol and be more inclined to purchase it to display their wealth and social status.
+This behavior is driven by Veblen goods, a subset of Giffen goods named after the economist Thorstein Veblen, which gain value from their high prices and exclusivity.

 Strategic Insights: Understanding and Leveraging Giffen Goods